Types of surgery for laryngeal cancer

 Your larynx is the connection between your mouth and your lungs.
 After they remove it, that connection is no longer there.

-So your surgeon attaches the end of your windpipe to a hole in your neck, which you now breathe through.
+Your surgeon attaches the end of your windpipe to a hole in your neck, which you now breathe through.
 This is called a stoma.
 After a total laryngectomy, this stoma is permanent.
 You will now always breathe through your stoma.

 Speaking after a laryngectomy

 Without your vocal cords and with a stoma, you are not able to speak in the normal way.
-This can be very difficult to cope with.
+This can be difficult to cope with.
 But there are now several ways to help you make sounds and learn to speak again.

 Removing lymph nodes (neck dissection)